microsoft/OCR-Form-Tools/README.md

 ### Run as desktop application

-Using the installed dependency Electron, FOTT can be run as a desktop application after initial set up.
+FOTT can be run as a desktop application after initial set up.

    ```bash
     yarn electron-start
    ```

-**Note: currently, only Electron v3.1.13 is supported.**
+The desktop application has additional features, such as:
+- Support for local file system as provider storage
+- Support for cross-domain resource requests

 ### Release as desktop application